Medicare Procedure and Patient Information

 Licensed In: Wisconsin

-Dr. Meghan McGowan, MD is associated with these hospitals and organizations:
+Dr. Meghan Lynn McGowan, MD is associated with these hospitals and organizations:

-Dr. Meghan McGowan, MD has an exceptional overall rating with an average of 5.0 out of 5 stars based on 75 ratings.
-We collect ratings and reviews of Dr. Meghan McGowan, MD from all over the web to help you find the right in Saint Paul, MN.
+Dr. Meghan Lynn McGowan, MD has an exceptional overall rating with an average of 5.0 out of 5 stars based on 41 ratings.
+We collect ratings and reviews of Dr. Meghan Lynn McGowan, MD from all over the web to help you find the right in Saint Paul, MN.

-Dr. Meghan McGowan sees patients in Minneapolis, MN, Woodbury, MN, and Saint Paul, MN.
+Dr. Meghan McGowan sees patients in Woodbury, MN, Saint Paul, MN, and Minneapolis, MN.
 Her medical specialty is obstetrics & gynecology.
-In addition to English, she speaks Spanish.
+She is conversant in Spanish.
 Areas of expertise for Dr. McGowan include menopause, pessary fitting, and contraception (birth control).
 Dr. McGowan is affiliated with United Hospital and Allina Health.
-Dr. McGowan graduated from Medical College of Wisconsin.
-For her residency, Dr. McGowan trained at a hospital affiliated with Northwestern University.
-She is rated 5.0 stars (out of 5) by her patients.
+After attending Medical College of Wisconsin for medical school, she completed her residency training at a hospital affiliated with Northwestern University.
+Patients gave Dr. McGowan an average rating of 5.0 stars (out of 5).